 The Colliding Epoch field indicates the future epoch at which MAC collision is likely to occur.
-The epoch is indicated in units of epochs.
-A value of 0 indicates the current epoch.
+The value is indicated in units of epochs.
+A value of 1 indicates the next epoch (#1292).

-The non-AP MLD Specific Epoch Number Offset field indicates the Epoch count that the non-AP MLD skips to mitigate the otaMAC address collision.
-Value 0 is reserved.
-Thus, if the current epoch is 0, the colliding epoch is m, indicating that the collision is expected to occur m epochs after the current epoch, and if the non-AP MLD Specific Epoch Number Offset is n, then when the epoch is m, the CPE non-AP MLD is expected to use the non-AP MLD Specific value for Epoch Number m+n.
-The following epoch m+n+1 will use non-AP MLD Specific values of epoch ID m+n+1 unless the AP MLD also signals a collision warning for epoch m+n+1.
+The non-AP MLD Specific Epoch Number Offset field indicates the Epoch count that the non-AP MLD skips to mitigate the OTA MAC address collision.
 Value 0 is reserved.

 10.71.2.6.
-OTA address collision avoidance(#604r11)
+OTA MAC address collision avoidance(#604r11) (#1010, #1362)

-A CPE AP MLD may calculate that the OTA MAC address that a CPE non-AP MLD is bound to use in a subsequent epoch may cause a collision with the OTA OTA MAC of other CPE non-AP MLD(s).
-When such collision is detected, the AP shall send to the CPE non-AP MLD an otaMAC collision warning action frame before the collision epoch, instructing the non-AP MLD to apply the signaled non-AP MLD specific Epoch Number to avoid address collision.
+A CPE AP MLD may calculate that the OTA MAC address that a CPE non-AP MLD is anticipated (#1359) to use in a subsequent epoch may cause a collision with the OTA MAC address of another (#1360) CPE non-AP MLD(s) or another STA in the ESS (#1361).
+When such a (#1363) collision is detected, the CPE AP MLD shall send to the CPE non-AP MLD an OTA MAC (#1362) Collision Warning (#1010) action frame before the epoch where the collision is anticipated (#1359) to risk occurring (#1364) and indicated in the Colliding Epoch field, instructing the non-AP MLD to apply the non-AP MLD specific epoch (#1365) offset signaled in the AP MLD OTA MAC Collision Warning action frame (#1177, 1029) to avoid address collision. (#1293)

-NOTE—the non-AP MLD participating to an EPD epoch applies the BSS-specific AID offset to OTA AID, when the Epoch Number changes.
+(#1141) Thus, if the Colliding Epoch value is m, indicating that the collision is expected to occur m epochs after the current epoch (#1294), and if the non-AP MLD Specific Epoch Number Offset is n, then for the epoch occurring m epochs later (#1293), the CPE AP MLD is requesting the CPE non-AP MLD to use the CPE non-AP MLD OTA MAC address (#1295) that the CPE non-AP MLD had planned to use for the epoch occurring (#1296) m+n epochs later (#1293).
+In the subsequent epoch, the CPE non-AP MLD is expected to use the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use m+n+1 epochs later (#1293), unless the CPE AP MLD also signals a collision warning for that epoch (#1293).
+The CPE non-AP MLD shall respond with an OTA MAC Collision Warning action frame acknowledging the CPE AP MLD warning, and either accepting the CPE AP MLD-proposed remediation (#1178, #1366), thus applying the offset requested by the CPE AP MLD, or rejecting the CPE AP MLD-proposed remediation, and thus using the CPE non-AP MLD OTA MAC address that the CPE non-AP MLD had planned to use for that epoch before receiving the CPE AP MLD OTA MAC Collision Warning action frame (#1178).